-Step 1: Desk researc h Step 2: Stakeholder consultation St ep 3: Final review We consulted internal subject-matter experts, including those interacting with stakeholders directly, to add, refine and prioritize our self-assessed materiality list of topics. - We had the outcome of the materiality assessment and final list of topics verified by senior management and reviewed for external assurance purposes, prior to public disclosure in the UBS Group Sustainability Report.
+Step 1: Desk research Step 2: Stakeholder consultation Step 3: Final review We developed an initial list of materia topics and subtopics based on interna and external sources.
+Integrated Credit Suisse impact.
+We had the outcome of the materiality assessment and final list of topics verified by senior management and reviewed for external assurance purposes, prior to public disclosure in the UBS Group Sustainability Report.